 More: How Long Is a 5K?

 Figure it out: Enter a 5K and run at the hardest pace you can hold.
 Don't want to race?
 Run two miles at a steady, conversational pace, then pick it up for the final mile to a speed at which you can speak only in phrases.
 "Whatever speed you can sustain in that last mile is a good indicator of what your base pace should be," says Cane.
 A few days later, run three one-mile repeats at that pace (jog 800 meters between each repeat).
 If your third repeat is at least as fast as the first one, your baseline pace is ideal.
 But if each mile is progressively slower or you have to walk the recovery interval, adjust your base 5K pace by taking the average speed of the three miles.
 "It's hard to give a race effort during a training run, so doing your own 3.1-mile time trial won't be very accurate," says Cane.
 "This two-pronged approach will help gauge your speed better."
-If you need help figuring out your pace, use the Runner's World Pace Calculator.
+If you need help figuring out your pace, use a pace calculator.

 Assign Workout TimesOnce you've established your baseline 5K pace, use it to determine how fast to run your workouts.
 "Your goal is to create the least possible stress on your body that produces the maximum physiological benefits, not maximum stress to accomplish the same benefits," says Jack Daniels, Ph.D., head coach with The Run S.M.A.R.T.
 Project.
 In other words, don't run one second faster than necessary.